customary, definitions and formulaeReading time:

 The apparent power is expressed in volt-amperes (VA).

-Active power is expressed in Watts (W).
+The active power is expressed in Watts (W).

 The reactive power is expressed in reactive volt-amperes (VAr).